pyrsia/pyrsia/readme.md

     ```
     "registry-mirrors": ["http://my-pyrsia-host:7888"]
     ```

-6. using another terminal, use `docker` to pull an image from Pyrsia:
+6. Restart of the Docker engine is required for the docker configuration changes to take effect.
+Once the engine is up and running, start the Pyrsia host container again:
     ```
-    docker pull ubuntu
+    docker run pyrsia/node
     ```

+7. using another terminal, use `docker` to pull an image from Pyrsia:
+    ```
+    docker pull busybox
+    ```
-   (or pull any other Docker image of your choice)
+   (make sure you're pulling an image you don't have on your machine.
+Delete the busybox image if you already have it, or pull any other Docker image of your choice)

     Optionally, you can inspect the Pyrsia node logs to check where the image came from.
 This can be either:
     - locally (if it was cached by Pyrsia before)
     - from the Pyrsia network
     - or from Docker Hub (if it wasn't previously available in the Pyrsia network)

+(TODO how to inspect the logs)

-7. Build the CLI tool
+8. Build the CLI tool
    ```
    cd ../pyrsia_cli
    cargo build
    cd ../target/debug
    ```

-8. Configure the CLI tool
+9. Configure the CLI tool
     ```
     ./pyrsia config --add localhost:7888
     ```

-9. Ping the Pyrsia node and list the status
+10. Ping the Pyrsia node and list the status example output for busybox image pulled in step 7 is below:
     ```
     ./pyrsia node -p
     Connection Successfull !! {}